hzeller/timg/README.md

 Useful if you want to have a quick visual check without leaving the comfort of your shell and having to start a bulky image viewer.
-Sometimes this is the only way if your terminal connected remotely via ssh.
+Sometimes this is the only way if your terminal is connected remotely via ssh.
 And of course if you don't need the resolution.
 While icons typically fit pixel-perfect, larger images are scaled down to match the resolution.